The Ultimate Guide to SLI/SLO

 If you join another team and suddenly start talking about SLI/SLO, the other team may not see the value and may think that it will just take up a lot of time and effort.

-Therefore, a phase is needed to make both the development team, PdMs, and non-engineers realize that "this person is reliable" and "there is benefit to participating in this person's efforts."
+Therefore, a phase is needed to make both the development team, PdMs, and non-engineers realize that "this person is reliable" and "there is benefit in participating in this person's efforts."

 Toil reduction

-- ToilThis refers to the repetitive, tedious tasks and menial work involved in maintaining infrastructure and code.
+- ToilThis refers to the repetitive, tedious tasks and menial tasks involved in maintaining infrastructure and code.

-- When you join the team, the first thing you should do is understand the infrastructure configuration and deployment flow, and look for toilets that can be reduced immediately.
+- Once you join the team, the first thing you should do is understand the infrastructure configuration and deployment flow, and look for any toil you can immediately reduce.

 - example: